Louise Harnby | Crime Fiction and Thriller Editor

 What you need to do to stay out of the red zone will depend on whether you’re a mature, developing or emerging writer and the degree to which you've mastered your self-editing skills.

 • It may be that you’re a superb world-builder but that structure and pace are your sticking points.
-In that case, you’ll need help from a substantive editor.
+In that case, you’ll need help from a substantive or developmental editor.

 • Or you might have honed these aspects but your description tends towards repetition and wordiness.
 In that case, a line editor will help you make the text leaner and clearer.

-• Then there are the micro elements of spelling, punctuation and grammar correction and consistency.
+• Then there are the technical elements of spelling, punctuation and grammar correction and consistency.
 If these are non-standard, a copyeditor will be able to knock the text into shape.

 • Finally, you might decide you want a pre-publication proofread – a final quality-control check prior to publishing.